Performance Engineering

 The Philosophy

 Fast by Default is a software development model created by Den Odell.
-It puts performance at the centre of architecture, code, testing, deployment, and team habits.
-The goal is to build systems where speed and responsiveness emerge naturally from everyday work rather than being retrofitted in a rescue mission after users complain.
+It treats performance as a first-class requirement, shaping decisions in architecture, code, testing, deployment, and team habits.
+The goal is to build systems where speed and responsiveness emerge naturally from everyday work instead of being retrofitted in a rescue mission after users complain.

 "Fast by Default is not a tool or framework.
 It is a disciplined way of building software that stays fast as it grows."